Package 'Pv3Rs'

 #============================================================================

-# increases but only the first recurrence has data
+# Data for different recurrence counts where only the 1st recurrence has data

 results <- lapply(ys, function(y) compute_posterior(y, fs)$marg)